marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTiles.md

 ### **Wireguard**
+WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+With this sofware, you can connect from your desktop to the new private network OpenShift/Cloud Pak Cluster.

 If you enabled the VPN on the TechZone tile and want to connect, you need to install the WireGuard Application on your local Desktop and load your own config.

 1)  Install WireGuard [https://www.wireguard.com/install/](https://www.wireguard.com/install/){target=_blank}